prosper00/STM8-AD9833-Function-Generator/README.md

 #### AD9833_SetMode(mode);
   Programs the waveshape.
 Can choose from SINE, TRIANGLE, or SQUARE
 #### AD9833_Reset(bool reset);
-  Sets the Reset bit - recommend to run AD9833_Reset(1), then change one (or more parameters), then call AD9833(0), so as to prevent odd garbage from being produced while programming your settings
+  Sets the Reset bit - recommend to run AD9833_Reset(1), then change one (or more) parameters, then call AD9833(0), so as to prevent odd garbage from being produced while programming your settings

 ### Advanced
 the AD9833 is programmed via SPI.
 Each programming 'frame' is 16 bits long.
 The first few bits of each frame are the address of the register that you're writing to, and the remaining bits are the 'data' bits that your're sending.